Join the discussion, share your experience, get in touch with us.Go to Nevigo forums

 You can also email us any time if you need assistance.

-2articy:draft 2 comes with various export features, like Excel or Word, and XML in particular.
-The XML export feature allows the convenient export of the entire project as XML for use in your internal tool chain.
+3articy:draft 3 comes with various export features, like Excel or Word, .JSON and XML in particular.
+The .JSON and XML export feature allows the convenient export of the entire project as XML or .JSON for use in your internal tool chain.
 You don’t even have to have any knowledge of XML.
 All you need to do is to click the “export to XML” button and an XML file is created.
 Currently the XML scheme is predefined (and shipped with the tool), but we are planning to implement a fully customizable XML export.

 You can use articy:draft on a Mac, but you will have to install Windows as a second OS next to the Mac OS.
 There are several solutions that can help setting up a second OS on your system, like VMware Fusion, Parallels Desktop or VirtualBox.